kans/rag/README.md

 # rag
-Ag in Rust - I have no idea what I'm doing
+Ag in Rust - I have no idea what I'm doing.
+I'm writing this just to learn Rust.